necatiergin/KURS_PROGRAMLARI/generic_programming_in_cpp.md

 Participants are expected to have:

 - Strong C knowledge
-- Intermediate / Advanced Modern C++
+- Intermediate / advanced Modern C++
 - References and value categories
 - Move semantics
 - Function overloading